aiannacc/redditdb/README.md

 ```console
 python database.py
 ```
-to initialize the database by creating the empty tables.
+to initialize the database tables.

 After downloading the reddit torrent at
 ```console